CT Pulse: The best spots to eat around Fairfield County, more

 Later in the show, Kate Czaplinski is joined by Editorial Cartoonist Doug Smith for this week’s Drawing Conclusions.

-CT Pulse — focusing on news, politics and what’s trending in the Nutmeg State — airs live Wednesdays at 12:30 on HAN Network and our news sites.
+CT Pulse — focusing on news, politics and what’s trending in the Nutmeg State — is hosted by Kate Czaplinski and airs live Wednesdays at 12:30 on HAN Network and our news sites.
 Watch it on demand at HAN.Network.